laurelmclean/ACS-3310-cash-register-library/README.md

 ## Output

 ```
-Total Change: $10.0
+Total Change: $1.78
-Rounded Change: $10.0
+Rounded Change: $1.8
-You need to dispense 5 toonies.
+You need to dispense 1 loonie, 3 quarters, and 1 nickel.
 ```